unixorn/awesome-zsh-plugins/README.md

 - [asdf-direnv](https://github.com/redxtech/zsh-asdf-direnv) - Integration and completions for [asdf](https://github.com/asdf-vm/asdf) and [direnv](https://github.com/asdf-community/asdf-direnv).
 - [asdf-prompt](https://github.com/CurryEleison/zsh-asdf-prompt) - Provides a function usable in prompts that displays version information for your current tool versions.
 - [ask](https://github.com/Licheam/zsh-ask) - Serves as a ChatGPT API frontend, enabling you to interact with ChatGPT directly from the ZSH shell using only `cURL` and `jq`.
-- [assume-role](https://github.com/weizard/assume-role) - ZSH plugin to allow you to assume AWS IAM roles easily.
+- [assume-role](https://github.com/weizard/assume-role) - Allows you to assume AWS IAM roles easily.
 Includes completions.
 - [async](https://github.com/mafredri/zsh-async) - Library for running asynchronous tasks in ZSH without requiring any external tools.
 Allows you to run multiple asynchronous jobs, enforce unique jobs (multiple instances of the same job will not run), flush all currently running jobs and create multiple workers (each with their own jobs).
 - [atom-plugin](https://github.com/CorradoRossi/oh-my-zsh-atom-plugin) - Based on the [Sublime](https://github.com/valentinocossar/sublime) plugin, lets you launch a file or folder in [Atom](https://atom.io) from [iTerm 2](https://iterm2.com).
 - [atuin](https://github.com/ellie/atuin) - Replaces your existing shell history with a SQLite database, and records additional context for your commands.
 Additionally, it provides optional and fully encrypted synchronisation of your history between machines, via an Atuin server.